Kia Venga (2010-2019) Review

 "The big-inside, small-outside approach pays dividends when it comes to running costs, even if the Venga’s bulbous exterior doesn’t obviously lend itself to fuel efficiency."

-Kia Venga Review 2023 backright exterior
+Kia Venga (2010-2019) Review backright exterior

 Of the petrol engine options, the 1.4-litre came with an official combined figure of 50mpg under the old NEDC rules, which should make 40mpg or more a reasonable expectation.
-The 1.6-litre petrol with petrol or manual gearbox options is far less impressive, with a combined figure of around 44mpg for the manual, so you should expect this to dip into the 30s in everyday use.
+The 1.6-litre petrol with petrol or manual gearbox options was far less impressive, with a combined figure of around 44mpg for the manual, so you should expect this to dip into the 30s in everyday use.

 The Venga has quite a broad spread of insurance groupings depending on the engine and specification you choose, so it is worth spending a bit of time to consider the best option if your premiums are generally on the high side.

 The lowest group model in the range is the 1.4-litre Venga 1, which drops into group 7.
-Move up to a 2 or 3 spec car with the same engine and this goes up to group 9, while the 1.4-litre diesel is in group 10 or 11 depending on which spec you choose.
+Move up to a 2 or 3-spec car with the same engine and this goes up to group 9, while the 1.4-litre diesel is in group 10 or 11 depending on which spec you choose.
 At the high end of the scale are the 1.6-litre petrol and diesel options - worst offended is the 1.6-litre diesel in 3 spec which falls into group 15 - eight groups higher than the 1.4-litre petrol Venga 1.

-Kia Venga Review 2023 back exterior
+Kia Venga (2010-2019) Review back exterior

 Ask the heycar experts: common questions